emilaasa/sse-demo/README.md

 `go run main.go` and visit `localhost:8080/debug`

-For a look at how the browser handles interupted streams, `Ctrl-C` the running server and look at the headers and developer console in the browser.
+For a look at how the browser handles interupted streams, `Ctrl-C` the running server and look at the headers in `stdout` and `developer console` in the browser.
 Without any extra retry logic Firefox times out and closes the stream after just a few seconds.